madhusudhannsn/es6-node-gulp-elastic-boilerplate/README.md

 # ES6-Node-Prototype
-It is a basic prototype for building Node.js project with ES6.
+It gives a basic Node JS project with ES6 and gulp..
-This project sets you the necessary files to create a node.js project with ES6.
+This project sets you the necessary files to run a node.js app with ES6 capabilities.
 It uses babel to compile ES6 javascript.
-For building it uses gulp.

 Requirements
 ============